ocavue/aria-ui/packages/core/README.md

 ): VoidFunction;
 ```

+Sets the computed attribute of the element when it's connected.

+This is a TypeScript type-safe version of [useAttribute](README.md#useattribute).

 ### useAriaRole()

 ```ts
 function useAriaRole(element: ConnectableElement, role: AriaRole | () => AriaRole | undefined): VoidFunction
 ```

-Set the `role` attribute of the element when it's connected.
+Sets the `role` attribute of the element when it's connected.

 You can pass a string or a compute function that returns a string.